Student Activity Fee

 - Monies not used in a particular year will be carried over from year to year for use when enough funds are generated to complete an approved project.
 Interest will be credited (using the University’s short term rate) on an annual basis to any unused funds.

 - New facilities or modifications to current facilities will be consistent with the campus’ strategic and master physical facilities plans.

 Any student(s) can submit a request through the Student Facilities Fee Request Form to utilize the facility fee that is consistent with the above parameters.
-The request will then be forwarded to the Student Facilities Fee Committee, which is co-chaired by the Student Government Association (SGA) president and the Director of Student Services and Engagement (DSSE) for review.
+The request will be reviewed by the Student Facilities Fee Committee, which is co-chaired by the Student Government Association (SGA) president and the Director of Student Services and Engagement (DSSE).
 The committee is comprised of students and key members of the administration, with only students having voting privileges.
 If the proposal is approved by the committee it will be forwarded to the Chancellor’s office for further consideration.

-The following are some examples of Facilities-Fee funded proposals:
+The following are some examples of proposals funded by the Facilities Fee: